LISTEN NOW: Under the Lights podcast presented by SYNLawn

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Kyle to the Homewood at Mountain Brook matchup, in a local rivalry game.
+This week's Game of the Week will send Kyle to the Hewitt-Trussville at Thompson game, a critical Class 7A, Region 3 contest.

-Also featured is an interview with Homewood senior quarterback Will Myers, who has helped lead the Patriots to a 5-0 start on the season.
+Also featured is an interview with Clay-Chalkville head coach Stuart Floyd, who has led the Cougars to a 5-0 start and a recent win over Thompson.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.